SAULdigitalfabrication/benchparklet/README.md

    2. 27x 18mm Spacers
    3. 27x 12mm Spacers
    4. 3x 485mm long, 12mm diameter threaded bars
    5. 6x 12mm diameter bolts

-Once all parts have been gathered, attach a bolt to one end of three threaded bars
+Once all the correct parts have been gathered follow this process for each set
+* Attach a bolt to one end of three threaded bars
+* Slot each of these bars through the holes on  the first panel, e.g Panel 1, Panel 11, Panel 21, etc.,
+* Place an 18mm and a 12mm spacer on each bar
+* Slot the following panel onto the bars,
+* Place an 18mm and a 12mm spacer on each bar once more

 ##Attaching each set of 10 to another
   * **Elements required**